For every interaction, there is an equal and opposite reaction.

 Traditional communication channels such as phone calls, emails, and SMS continue to work well for customer interaction management, along with many other touchpoints.

-If your customers are active on social platforms, engage with them by building a robust online presence and creating a safe space for customer interactions.
+If your audience is active on social platforms, increase your customer engagement by building a robust online presence and creating a safe space for customer interactions.
 Invest in researching which mediums work best for your customer interaction management goals and adapt to their algorithms.

 The customer interaction process can seem multi-layered and complex, but it doesn’t have to be.
 Here are seven ways to improve your everyday customer interactions.